Ethnic integration housing policy ‘necessary’ for harmony, says Desmond Lee as MPs debate need for racial policies

 READ: Differences across race must be accepted and approached ‘constructively’: Maliki Osman

-“I am not citing these to suggest that these questions ought not be answered,” said Mr Tong, adding that the point was that both sides of the house “realise that it is important to look at these outcomes by segments of society”.
+“I am not citing these to suggest that these questions ought not to be answered,” said Mr Tong, adding that the point was that both sides of the House “realise that it is important to look at these outcomes by segments of society”.

 “And it is only if you have the CMIO classification and breakdown that you will be able to track performance of relative segments of society, to gauge the outcomes and to gauge ourselves to the efficacy and outcomes of these programmes that we have in place,” he said.